 Major and Minor Areas: After successful completion of the First Year Review, the student will choose Major and Minor areas of concentration in art history.
 Areas of concentration are: Medieval art; Early Modern & Renaissance art; Art of the Americas; Asian Art, Modern art; Contemporary art; Critical Theory/Museology.
 Students should have taken coursework in their chosen Major and Minor areas, in preparation for the Comprehensive Exam and for the thesis.

-Language Requirement: The candidate for the M.A. degree in Art History is required to demonstrate an adequate reading knowledge of French, German, or another appropriate language by satisfactory coursework equal to three progressive semesters at the college level or above, or by passing an approved language examination.
+Language Requirement: The candidate for the M.A. degree in Art History is required to demonstrate an adequate reading knowledge of French, German, or another appropriate language by having previously and satisfactorily completed coursework equal to three progressive semesters at the college level or above, or by passing an approved language examination by the end of the first year.
+Demonstrated reading competency in a foreign language is required by the end of the first year of coursework to advance to the comprehensive examinations given in the second year.
 Students must arrange a reading exam with one of the art history faculty on an individual basis.
-This requirement should be completed by the first semester of the second year of graduate work, prior to writing the thesis.

-All second-year M.A. students take the examination in October.
+The comprehensive examination is comprised of two sections: an essay in a major field and an essay in a minor field.
+All second-year M.A. students take the examination at the beginning of the Fall semester.
 The exact date of the examination is determined in consultation with the major field advisor, who typically proctors the entire examination on a single day.
 If the advisor is not available on exam day, another faculty member will proctor the exam on a single day.
-If the major and minor essays are written on separate days, they must be taken within a week of each other.
-In that case, the major advisor would proctor the essay in the major area; the minor advisor would proctor the exam in the minor area.
 It is the responsibility of the examinee to arrange a space for taking the exam.
 The use of books, notes, electronic aids (other than an approved computer), or other aids is prohibited during the examination.

 Major field: In consultation with the major field advisor, five questions are prepared for this portion of the examination.
 Typically this conversation occurs in late April or early May (i.e., after successful completion of the First Year Review).
 These questions guide the preparation for the examination over the summer.
 One week prior to the examination, the major advisor submits a list of three questions to the Graduate Coordinator.
 On the day of the examination, the examinee picks up these questions in a sealed envelope from the Graduate Coordinator.
 The examinee writes an essay in response to one of the three questions posed.
 The student has two hours to answer the question of choice.